Tena-rin/Kintsugi-Splitter/README.md

 ## Pipeline Overview

-The Kintain Breaks pipeline consists of five stages:
+The Kintsugi Splitter pipeline consists of five stages:

 1. **Background removal**
    Removes photographic context to isolate the ceramic object.